Xenador77/reconfigure-linux-scripts/README.md

-//First and foremost THANK YOU DEREK52!!

-//I am new to github repos so if this in any way affects the branch I forked from please let me know!

-//I'm gratefully forking this repo and using it as a template to save me countless hours spent distro-hopping and making it a less mandala like experience.

 # configure-linux-scripts

 These are a few scripts designed to automate the process of installing your desired software, and making a few customization tweaks.